Housing & servicesHousing & services

 3. Sample surveys are always subject to error, and the proportions simply reflect the mid-point of a possible range.
 The confidence intervals (CIs) indicate the reliability of the estimate at the 95% level.
 This means that, if independent samples were repeatedly taken from the same population, we would expect the proportion to lie between upper and lower bounds of the CI 95% of the time.
 The wider the CI, the more uncertain the proportion.
 Where CIs overlap for different sub-populations or time periods we cannot be sure that there is a real difference in the proportion, even if the mid-point proportions differ.
 CIs are represented in the bar graphs by vertical lines at the top of each bar.

-A basic sanitation facility was defined in the government’s Strategic Framework for Water Services as the infrastructure necessary to provide a sanitation facility which is “safe, reliable, private, protected from the weather and ventilated, keeps smells to a minimum, is easy to keep clean, minimises the risk of the spread of sanitation-related diseases by facilitating the appropriate control of disease carrying flies and pests, and enables safe and appropriate treatment and/or removal of human waste and wastewater in an environmentally sound manner”.1
+A basic sanitation facility was defined in the government’s Strategic Framework for Water Services as the infrastructure necessary to provide a sanitation facility that is “safe, reliable, private, protected from the weather and ventilated, keeps smells to a minimum, is easy to keep clean, minimises the risk of the spread of sanitation-related diseases by facilitating the appropriate control of disease carrying flies and pests, and enables safe and appropriate treatment and/or removal of human waste and wastewater in an environmentally sound manner”.1

 Adequate sanitation prevents the spread of disease and promotes health through safe and hygienic waste disposal.
 To do this, sanitation systems must break the cycle of disease.
-For example the toilet lid and fly screen in a ventilated pit latrine stop flies reaching human faeces and spreading disease.
+For example, the toilet lid and fly screen in a ventilated pit latrine stop flies reaching human faeces and spreading disease.
 Good sanitation is not simply about access to a particular type of toilet.
 It is equally dependent on the safe use and maintenance of that technology; otherwise toilets break down, smell bad, attract insects and spread germs.

-Although there have also been significant improvements in sanitation provision in Limpopo, this province still lags behind, with only 57% of children living in households with adequate sanitation.
+Although there have also been significant improvements in sanitation provision in Limpopo, this province still lags behind, with only 59% of children living in households with adequate sanitation.
 It is unclear why the vast majority of children in Limpopo are reported to live in formal houses, yet access to basic sanitation is the poorest of all the provinces.
-Definitions of adequate housing such as those in the UN-HABITAT and South Africa’s National Housing Code include a minimum quality for basic services, including sanitation.
+Definitions of adequate housing such as those in the UN-Habitat and South Africa’s National Housing Code include a minimum quality for basic services, including sanitation.

 Children in relatively well-off households have better levels of access to sanitation than poorer children.
-Among the richest 20% of households, 94% of children have adequate sanitation, while 71% of children in the poorest 20% of households have this level of service.
+Among the richest 20% of households, 97% of children have adequate sanitation, while 71% of children in the poorest 20% of households have this level of service.

 • appropriate hygiene (keeping toilets clean and washing hands after handling waste or using a toilet);